-Discover what these playful actions mean for your baby’s development and find out how you can encourage their curiosity in a safe way.
-Stick around to learn more about this captivating phase in your baby’s life.
+These playful actions mean more than they might seem.
+Below, you’ll find out what toy grabbing and mouthing tell you about your baby’s development, and how you can encourage their curiosity safely.
+Learn more about this captivating phase in your baby’s life.

 Developmental Milestones